Posted on 22nd February 2022 at 11:45

 Food of the Gods: Ceremonial Cacao

-Historically, the indigenous people of Mexico in the Olmec tradition were the first to cultivate cacao.
+Historically, the indigenous people of South and Central America, in the Olmec tradition were the first to cultivate cacao.
 Through colonisation and trade, cacao spread worldwide and evolved into the global chocolate industry we’re familiar with today.
 However, in recent years, there’s been a return to antiquity, with a movement looking to enjoy pure, less-processed cacao again in the form of ceremonial cacao.

 Sources of cocoa - oceans away